 - 1. From the system manager's account, run ANALYZE/SYSTEM. - 2.
 At the SDA prompt, type CLUE SCSI/SUMMARY. - 3.
 Search for the name of the device (for example, MGA3) in the column labeled DEVICE. - 4.
 Note the corresponding value in the column labeled SCSI-LUN.
-This SCSI LUN value is the same value used by the MDR as the FC LUN.
-Also note the columns labeled Port and SCSI-ID for the device; all devices associated with that same port and SCSI-ID are attached to the same physical Fibre Channel port of the same MDR. - 5.
-At the MDR console's AMC prompt, type ShowFcScsiMap.
-In the column labeled FC LUN, locate the value noted in step 4.
-Once you find the FC LUN value, note (on the same line) the corresponding values for SCSI Bus, SCSI Target ID, and SCSI LUN.
-This B:T:L information describes the physical location of the device within the MDR.
+This SCSI LUN value is the same value used by the MDR or NSR as the FC LUN.
+Also note the columns labeled Port and SCSI-ID for the device; all devices associated with that same port and SCSI-ID are attached to the same physical Fibre Channel port of the same MDR or NSR.